 - Broken Tooth – Broken teeth are common dental emergencies.
 A crown can restore your tooth after it has broken, preventing a tooth extraction.
 The crown will go over your tooth and keep it together.
 This will also allow you to use the tooth like normal again.

 - Severely Decayed Tooth – Sometimes tooth decay is too aggressive and erodes too much of your tooth for a dental filling to be effective.
 In these instances, a dental crown is used to restore your tooth to full working order.

 Dental crowns are also used to replace teeth entirely.
 This type of crown is not a cap but rather a solid replacement tooth.
 These crowns are used with dental implants and will hold up just like a normal, healthy tooth.

 What Crown Materials Does S&G Use?

-S&G Family Dentistry uses three different materials for our crowns: ceramic, gold, and zirconia.
+S&G Family Dentistry in Leawood, KS uses three different materials for our crowns: ceramic, gold, and zirconia.
 Ceramic is the least expensive material.
 It does a wonderful job of imitating the look of your natural tooth, but it does fall short of the brilliance that comes from zirconia crowns.
 Zirconia crowns are able to reflect light in a very similar way to your natural tooth, giving it a wonderfully natural appearance.
 Gold is used on occasion, normally by request, as it is expensive, but incredibly strong.
 This makes it a good option for molars as it can withstand the pressure from chewing.

 How are Inlays/Onlays Different from Crowns?